smbuthia/medic.github.io/docs/application_development/how-to-guides/setting_up_local_configuration_environment.md

-# How to set up a CHT local configuration environment
+# How to set up a CHT local environment

 ## Purpose of the guide

-This guide will take you through setting up a local environment to configure and test CHT applications.
-This includes setting up the necessary tools to download and run the CHT public docker image as well as a command line interface tool to manage and configure CHT apps.
+This guide will take you through setting up a local environment to build and test CHT applications.
+This includes setting up the necessary tools to download and run the CHT public docker image as well as a command line interface tool to manage and build CHT apps.

 By the end of the guide you should be able to:

 - View the login page to CHT webapp on localhost
-- Upload default configurations to localhost
+- Upload default settings to localhost

 ## Brief overview of key concepts

 **CHT Core Framework** The Core Framework makes it faster to build full-featured, scalable digital health apps by providing a foundation developers can build on.
 These apps can support most languages, are offline-first, and work on basic phones (via SMS), smartphones, tablets, and computers.

-**Medic Project Configurer** aka ***medic-conf*** is command-line interface tool to manage and configure CHT apps.
+**Medic Project Configurer** a.k.a ***medic-conf*** is command-line interface tool to manage and configure CHT apps.

 **Docker** is a tool designed to make it easier to create, deploy, and run applications by using containers.